ghi-electronics/Documentation/software/getting-started.md

 Some of the coding options include full [open-source libraries](https://github.com/ghi-electronics/due-libraries) for easier use.
 However, all coding options include demos to get you started.
 Check out the many provided [open-source samples](https://github.com/ghi-electronics/due-samples).

+Users with experience and a working setup can start with [DUE Scripts](due-script/due-script.md) utilizing its [Core library](due-script/corelib/corelib.md).